-General Learning Goal: The student will demonstrate knowledge of the behavior of crowds and appropriate law enforcement response to large group activities, including lawful assemblies, civil disobedience and large scale disturbances and riots.
+General Learning Goal: The student will demonstrate knowledge of the behavior of crowds and appropriate law enforcement response to large group activities, including lawful assemblies, civil disobedience and large-scale disturbances and riots.

-- 1. Demonstrate understanding of constitutional guarantees governing the rights of citizens to engage in group activities, including lawful demonstrations to include: - a) First Amendment rights and limitations related to lawful assembly and freedom of association. - b) First Amendment rights and limitations related to types of speech to include threats, fighting words, symbolic speech, and political speech. - c) What generally constitutes a traditional public forum.
+1. Explain the constitutional guarantees governing the rights of citizens to engage in group activities, including lawful demonstrations to include:

-- 2. Display understanding of the psychological influences on crowds and the warning signals of civil disobedience. - 3.
-Explain the tactics and procedures for utilizing mobile field force to include: - a) Crowd Dispersal Notifications. - b) Arrest team utilization. - c) Protestor devices. - 4.
-Through field exercises, demonstrate the tactics required to control an unruly crowd, including a demonstration of crowd control formations. - 5.
-Demonstrate awareness of the law and procedural requirements associated with: - a) C.R.S. § 24-31-905 Prohibited law enforcement action in response to protests. - b) C.R.S. § 18-9-101 108.5
+- a.
+First Amendment rights and limitations related to lawful assembly and freedom of association. - b.
+First Amendment rights and limitations related to types of speech to include threats, fighting words, symbolic speech, and political speech. - c.
+What generally constitutes a traditional public forum? - 2.
+Describe the psychological influences on crowds and the warning signals of civil disobedience. - 3.
+Explain the tactics and procedures for utilizing mobile field force to include: - a.
+Crowd Dispersal Notifications. - b.
+Arrest team utilization. - c.
+Protestor devices. - 4.
+Through field exercises, demonstrate the tactics required to control an unruly crowd, including crowd control formations. - 5.
+Explain the law and procedural requirements associated with: - a.
+C.R.S. § 24-31-905 Prohibited law enforcement action in response to protests. - b.
+C.R.S. § 18-9-101 108.5